ShaunCurtis/CEC.Blazor.Examples/Articles/ModalDialog.md

 }
 ```

-*Are You Sure* is the same with a slightly different set of `ModalOptions`.
+*Are You Sure* is more of the same, with a slightly different set of `ModalOptions`.

 ```c#
 protected async void AreYouSureAsync()